Skip to content

 As mentioned, I went from using a Mühle R41 to the Merkur 23c, which was a massive difference in aggressiveness to adjust to.
 If you know the R41, then you know what I mean!

-Unlike the Mühle R41, the 23c does not just zap off anything (hair) in its path –it required three passes in my case.
+Unlike the Mühle R41, the 23c does not just zap off anything (hair) in its path –it required three passes in my case (I can do less with a different shaving style, but I enjoy a 3 pass shave).
 So I got lathered up with cream thrice and shaved, then cleaned up a few leftovers afterward.

 The joy of using this type of razor is it feels very safe, and I have room to be more clumsy or relaxed while shaving.

-The bottom line for me was that it shaved well enough with three passes, but it required more effort than other razors after two or more days of growth.
-Making a lot of shaving strokes can cause me skin irritation; however, the 23c was kind to my neck
+The bottom line for me was that it shaved well enough with three passes, but it required more effort than other aggressive razors after three or more days of growth.
+Making a lot of shaving strokes can cause me skin irritation; however, the 23c was very kind to my neck.

 The Merkur 23c is one of the cheaper Merkur razors that can make it affordable for those transitioning from cartridge razors without forking out too much dosh (priced at around $38).

-This razor is also a good choice for women that need the right razor for shaving their legs.
+This razor is also a good choice for women who need the right razor for shaving their legs.
+It has the right mildness and the benefit of a longer handle for a woman shaving her legs.

-Personally, I found nothing special about this razor which is not a negative as it functions just fine.
-Some razors do just stand out more, while this one didn’t.
+I found nothing special about this razor, which is not a negative thing, as it functions just fine.
+Some razors just stand out more, while this one doesn’t.

 See you on the next shave down!